 Meet the Team

-He excavated at Archanes, the Idaean Cave, and Kithira, and in recent years has been systematically excavating, along with his wife, Dr. Efi Sapouna-Sakellarakis, the archaeological site of Zominthos.
-He has received awards from the Academy of Athens, the Technological Education Institute of Crete, and the National Bank of Greece Cultural Foundation.
+He excavated at Archanes, the Idaean Cave, and Kithira, and in recent years had been systematically excavating, along with his wife, Dr. Efi Sapouna-Sakellarakis, the archaeological site of Zominthos.
+He received awards from the Academy of Athens, the Technological Education Institute of Crete, and the National Bank of Greece Cultural Foundation.
 Also, he was honored with the Gold Medal of the University of Crete and the Gold Cross of the Order of Honor of the Greek Republic.

 Dr. Efi Sapouna-Sakellarakis was born in Piraeus and grew up in Athens.
 She graduated from the faculty of Philosophy at the University of Athens and she read for her PhD in the same department.
 She also graduated from the School of Industrial Studies (University of Piraeus).
 She continued her studies with postgraduate degrees in London and Heidelberg.
 As a scholar of the Deutsches Archäogisches Institut, she wrote two books.